dhirajpatra/insurance_calculator/README.md

-# This will calculate insurance premium
+# This will calculate insurance premium for Car

 ### Requirements